Gay venues

 Getting There:

-The primary way to reach Boracay is by flying into Caticlan Airport (MPH), which is the closest airport to the island.
-From Caticlan, it's a short tricycle ride to the Caticlan Jetty Port, followed by a 10-15 minute boat ride to Boracay.
-Once on Boracay, tricycles are the main mode of transport, easily taking you to your hotel or around the island.
-Alternatively, you can fly into Kalibo International Airport (KLO), which often has cheaper flights but requires a longer 1.5-2 hour bus or van transfer to Caticlan Jetty Port.
+Fly into Caticlan Airport (MPH).
+It's the closest airport to Boracay.
+From Caticlan, it's a short tricycle ride to Caticlan Jetty Port.
+Then, a 10-15 minute boat ride to Boracay.
+Once on Boracay, tricycles are the main transport.
+They'll take you to your hotel or around the island.
+Or, fly into Kalibo International Airport (KLO).
+Flights are often cheaper, but it's a longer 1.5-2 hour bus or van transfer to Caticlan Jetty Port.

 Dress Code:

-Boracay is a beach destination, so the dress code is overwhelmingly casual.
+Boracay is a beach place, so dress is very casual.
 Think swimwear, shorts, t-shirts, and sandals during the day.
-For evenings, smart casual attire is generally appropriate for restaurants and bars – light dresses, linen shirts, and comfortable shoes.
-There's no strict dress code, and comfort is key.
-However, for more upscale dining experiences, you might want to dress a little more elegantly.
+For evenings, smart casual is fine for restaurants and bars—light dresses, linen shirts, comfortable shoes.
+No strict dress code.
+Comfort is key.
+But for fancier dining, you might want to dress up a little.

 Ages:

-Boracay attracts a diverse age range, from young backpackers to older couples and families.
-The LGBTQ+ scene is similarly diverse, with travelers of all ages enjoying the island.
-While some bars might cater to a younger crowd, the overall atmosphere is inclusive of all adults.
-There are no specific age restrictions for entering most establishments, beyond the legal drinking age.
+Boracay gets all ages: young backpackers, older couples, families.
+The LGBTQ+ scene is similar.
+Travelers of all ages enjoy the island.
+Some bars might have a younger crowd, but the overall atmosphere includes all adults.
+No specific age restrictions for most places, other than legal drinking age.

 Safety:

-Boracay is generally considered a safe destination for tourists.
-However, like any travel location, it's always wise to practice common sense safety measures.
-Be aware of your surroundings, especially at night, and avoid walking alone in poorly lit areas.
-Keep an eye on your belongings, particularly in crowded places like D'Mall or while relaxing on the beach.
-Use reputable transportation options and avoid accepting rides from unlicensed individuals.
-The local police maintain a visible presence, and hotels are generally secure.
-LGBTQ+ travelers can feel safe and comfortable expressing themselves on the island, as the Philippines has a reputation for being welcoming to the community.
+Boracay is generally safe for tourists.
+But always use common sense safety.
+Be aware of your surroundings, especially at night.
+Don't walk alone in dimly lit areas.
+Watch your belongings, especially in crowded spots like D'Mall or on the beach.
+Use reputable transport.
+Don't take rides from unlicensed people.
+Local police are visible.
+Hotels are generally secure.
+LGBTQ+ travelers can feel safe and comfortable here.
+The Philippines has a reputation for being welcoming to the community.